bgmartins/bgmartins.github.io/README.md

 # bgmartins.github.io

-Just a simple personal webpage, using a template from IST/UL.
+A simple personal webpage, using a template from IST/UL.